 Many patent filings and papers from the search engines discuss ways that they might shuffle around search results to try to provide more relevant responses to people’s searches.

-Imagine a search engine changing around the results that you see, not based upon the time that a page is published, but rather on some estimate of the importance of a page to you, and how that importance might vary with time and your personal calendar.
-Sounds like a tricky proposition, doesn’t it?
+Imagine a search engine changing around the results that you see, not based upon the time that a page is published, but rather on some estimate of the importance of a page to you, and how that importance might vary with time and your calendar.
+It sounds like a tricky proposition, doesn’t it?

 Microsoft adds an element of time to search results by introducing a search system that pays more attention to what is happening on your computer and within your company intranet.